Integrations

 1

-Press ⌘, to open Settings, then navigate to Integrations.
+Press ⌘, to open Settings, navigate to Integrations, select the Timesheets tab, then choose Harvest as the provider.

 2